mpaulweeks/cfc2018/students/steve/final/README.md

 ## Plan for Mobile Differences

 yes I can adjust my design for mobile.Instead of having two columns of palettes on desktop version I can collaspe them into one for mobile (or smaller window sizes)

+# Feedback

+- strong idea
+- each palette should have an enclosing div, with title and meta info like links
+- display the hex codes in text somehow
+- global toggle to hide/show hex vs rgb codes
+- stretch goal: click to copy to keyboard

+## For next week

+- 3+ color palettes working on different sized screens
+- get the global toggle working for hex vs rgb display